Jarl-Bjoern/Yggdrasil/README.md

 ## 🛡️ Official Documentation
-Under the link below you can find the official documentation about the tool.
+The official documentation on the tool can be found at the following link.

 <div align="center">
 ➡️ <a href="https://github.com/Jarl-Bjoern/Yggdrasil/wiki">